sarko/addExif/README.md

 exif.py (from https://gist.github.com/c060604/8a51f8999be12fc2be498e9ca56adc72)
-        - exif.py is also included in this repo since it must be present for load_exif.py, however, I claim no ownership of it nor do I guarantee the result
+        - exif.py is also included in this repo since it must be present for load_exif.py, however, I claim no ownership of it nor do I guarantee the result.
+This file is also not covered by the GPL of this repo since I do not own it.

 Usage: